clbonner/password_generator/README.md

 # Password Generator

-Command line random password generator written in python.
+Random password generator written in python, to be used from the command shell.

 Can be adapted for other situations and/or different lists.